Orchestral concerts for children. fun, educational and never stuffy! for families and schools

 Playing music together helps us learn to listen, to become good team players and to develop our creativity and confidence.
 At Kidenza we introduce children to FUN orchestral music in the hope that they will be inspired to learn an instrument and perhaps join a band or orchestra.

 Kidenza aims to break down barriers to orchestral music for children of all ages and backgrounds.
 We use music to inspire, to increase confidence and to improve wellbeing, using a child-centred, creative approach to music education.

-As with any Arts Organisation funding and support is vital for our survival and this has never been more true than this year.
+As with any Arts Organisation, funding and support is vital for our survival and this has never been truer than this year.
 Please consider donating to help subsidise our work in schools

-These truly are unprecedented times and unfortunately our tour will have to be postponed until further notice.
-Like all of those in the arts sector we have been hit hard and have taken the decision to hibernate until such time that it is safe for us to resume what we do best – inspire, educate and entertain thousands of children with our orchestral concerts.
+Like so many in the arts sector, we have been hit hard by the pandemic.
+We have taken the decision to postpone our live concerts until such time that it is safe for us to resume doing what we do best – inspire, educate, and entertain thousands of children.

 Best wishes and stay safe,

 Kidenza is proud to support Artsmark, Arts Council England’s creative quality standard for schools.
 Find out more about our offer here.